udayskai/mutualaidworld/README.md

 First, visit https://mutualaid.world and click on the links to join our Slack.
 Once you’re in, we’ll gather some basic info to help find a team that makes use of your unique skills and experiences.

-Check out the [demo app](https://w4gl-uat.herokuapp.com/) and take a peek at the current issues we’re already working on.
+Check out the [demo app](https://w4gl-uat.herokuapp.com/) or the new [new demo here](https://mutualaidworld-frontend.herokuapp.com/)!

+Please also check out [CONTRIBUTING.md](/CONTRIBUTING.md)

 Getting the hang of it?
 Feel free to suggest small fixes or big ideas.
 You can **open a new issue** right here in GitHub.
 (Anyone can do this).

   - Back end issues => in the [MutualAid.World API repository](https://github.com/factn/mutualaidworld_api) please
   - Front end issues => in the [MutualAid.World FrontEnd repository](https://github.com/factn/mutualaidworld_frontend) please